Sustainability

 What are your resources for education on sustainability?

 While sewing your fleeces I often listen to podcasts, particularly sustainability podcasts.
-My favourite are “Wardrobe Crisis with Clare Press” and “What on Earth: The sustainable podcast”.
+My favourites are “Wardrobe Crisis with Clare Press” and “What on Earth: The sustainable podcast”.

 I also read the book “Let my people go surfing” by the Patagonia founder Yvon Chouinard, which was a great resource on how to build a sustainable business.